nisargkavi/nisargkavi/README.md

 - 🔭I'm Currently Working on FiveM Server Development And BCA Student
 - 🌱I'm Currently Learning New Things xD....
 - 👯I'm Looking to Collaborate with Other Developers
-- 🥅2021 Goals : Be The Best Developer And Good Human Being.
+- 🥅2021 Goals : Be The Good Developer And Good Human Being.
 - 📫 Please email via kavinisarg@gmail.com to reach me.
 - ⚡Fun Fact : I Love Music